vehi-invitu/documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 Settings
 ========

-To properly utilize multiple addresses in Odoo, go to :menuselection:`Sales app --> Configuration --> Settings` and scroll down to the :guilabel:`Quotations & Orders` heading.
+To properly utilize multiple addresses in Odoo, go to :menuselection:`Accounting --> Configuration --> Settings` and scroll down to the :guilabel:`Quotations & Orders` heading.
 Then, check the box next to :guilabel:`Customer Addresses`, and click :guilabel:`Save`.